How Flow Isolation May Set the Mass Scale for Super-Earth Planets

-Results for fragmentation velocities of $u_{\rm{frag}} = 1 \, \text{m/s}$ and $10 \, \text{m/s}$ are shown in Figure \ref{fig:m_limit_u_frag}.
+In Figure \ref{fig:m_limit_u_frag} we plot the value of the flow isolation mass for fragmentation velocities of $u_{\rm{frag}} = 1 \, \text{m/s}$ and $10 \, \text{m/s}$.
 For a fragmentation velocity of $u_{\rm{frag}} = 1 \, \rm{m/s}$ (upper panel), only the colder disks, i.e. those with lower $\dot{M}$, are able to produce super-Earth masses.
 For $u_{\rm{frag}} = 10 \, \rm{m/s}$ (lower panel), however, the mass scale is much less sensitive to the temperature.
 This is because there are two competing effects that tend to cancel one another out as the temperature is increased: higher temperatures increase the thermal mass, increasing the flow isolation mass as well.
 However, higher temperatures lead to larger collision velocities between particles, which decreases the maximum Stokes number and correspondingly lowers the flow isolation mass.

 We comment that a given protoplanetary disk likely evolves at different accretion rates during its lifetime.
+This implies that the final mass a planet reaches depends on when the initial protoplanet forms, as was also identified by \citet{bij_2019}.

-Because both pebble accretion timescales for growing cores and collisional growth/destruction destruction timescales for source pebbles are very fast, particularly in the inner disk, planets are likely able to reach the maximum flow isolation masses shown in Figure \ref{fig:m_limit_u_frag}.
+We emphasize that because both pebble accretion timescales for growing cores and collisional growth/destruction destruction timescales for source pebbles are very fast, particularly in the inner disk, planets are likely able to reach the maximum flow isolation masses shown in Figure \ref{fig:m_limit_u_frag}.